Lattice point enumeration of polytopes associated to integer compositions

 \begin{example} \rm Let $\sigma = (n)$ be the composition of $n$ with only one part.
 Then, $P_\sigma$ consists of all points $(a_1, a_2,\dots,a_n) \in \NN^n$ such that $a_1 + a_2 + \cdots + a_n \le n$, $h_i(\sigma)$ is equal to the total number of pairs $(S,T)$ of $i$-element subsets of $[n]$ and $\gamma_i(\sigma)$ is equal to the number of such pairs $(S,T)$ with $S \cap T = \varnothing$.
 Hence, $h_i(\sigma) = {n \choose i}^2$ for $0 \le i \le n$ and $\gamma_i(\sigma) = {n \choose i}{n-i \choose i}$ for $0 \le i \le \lfloor n/2 \rfloor$ and Proposition~\ref{prop:gamma} specializes to the well known identity

 (see \cite[Theorem~2.32]{Ath18} for a generalization in the setting of finite Coxeter groups).

 \end{example}

+\textbf{Lattice path interpretation}.
 For the remainder of this section we represent elements of $\NN^n$ with sum of coordinates at most $n$ by lattice paths in the $xy$-plane as follows.
-A point $(a_1, a_2,\dots,a_n) \in \NN^n$ with $a_1 + a_2 + \cdots + a_n \le n$ is represented by the lattice path with initial vertex $(-1,0)$, terminal vertex $(n, n+1)$ and east (E) or north (N) unit steps, so that the initial and final steps are east and north, respectively, and the height of the part of the lattice path within the strip $j-1 \le x \le j$ is $a_1 + a_2 + \cdots + a_j$ for every $j \in [n]$.
-We observe that the number of nonzero entries of such an element of $\NN^n$ is equal to one less than the number of east-north corners of the associated lattice path.
+A point $(a_1, a_2,\dots,a_n) \in \NN^n$ with $a_1 + a_2 + \cdots + a_n \le n$ is represented by the lattice path with initial vertex $(0,0)$, terminal vertex $(n, n)$ and east (E) or north (N) unit steps, so that the height of the part of the lattice path within the strip $j-1 \le x \le j$ is $a_1 + a_2 + \cdots + a_j$ for every $j \in [n]$.
+We observe that the number of nonzero entries of such an element of $\NN^n$ is equal to the number of north-east corners of the associated lattice path.